-I) Zakah
+j) Zakah

 Pursuant to the decision of the shareholders', Zakah is the responsibility of the shareholders.
 The Group is also required to calculate and notify, under a separate report, individual shareholders of their pro-rata share of the Zakah payable by them on distributed profits.
-These calculations are approved by the Group's Shari'ah Supervisory Board and provided on request.
+These calculations are approved by the Group's Shari'ah Supervisory Board and provided for in the Bank's website.

-m) Employees benefits
+k) Employees benefits